katmatt/katmatt-blogs/content/posts/html5-boardgame-with-type-script/index.md

 ```
 This function provides type-safe access to the *Stone* properties because the typescript compiler can infer the correct type based on the *switch* statement.
 This makes it quite easy to write this function.

-But the *drawBoard* function is a bit more complicated because the background tiles are initialized with random numbers to give the board more variation.
+But the *draw* function is a bit more complicated because the background tiles are initialized with random numbers to give the board more variation.
 And the game also provides a hint feature, which highlights the valid positions on the board with background tiles highlighted with a red tint.

 ## Conclusion